michetti/grails-cometd/README.md

 A bean named bayeux is made available to your application.
 It is an instance of [BayeuxServer](http://download.cometd.org/bayeux-api-2.0.beta0-javadoc/org/cometd/bayeux/server/BayeuxServer.html).
 This is used to interact with the Comet server.

+### Annotations
+***

+You can annotate your service classes and the plugin will wire everything up for you.
+This needs a bit of Cometd knowledge, but it's fairly straight forward.
+In order to register your service as a Cometd service you just have to add a static property to the service, much like the JMS and XFire plugins. (though this might be moving to a class level annotation, we'll see.)

+	static exposes = ["cometd"]

+#### @ChannelInitializer
+When you annotate a service method with the @ChannelInitializer annotation, the plugin will register it as a ConfigurableServerChannel.Initializer with the bayeux server.
+Your service method will be called with one argument, which is the ConfigurableServerChannel instance of the channel.
+Example:

+	@ChannelInitializer("/foo/bar")
+	def configure(channel) {
+		channel.persistent = true
+	}

+#### @MessageListener
+Annotating a service method with the @MessageListener annotation will register the method as a ServerChannel.MessageListener on the provided channel.
+The functionality is similar to that found with the AbstractService that comes with the Cometd distribution.
+Depending on the signature of your method, it will be called with different arguments.
+Possible options include:

+	def service(session, data) // The "from" Session and Message.data
+	def service(session, data, id) // The "from" Session, Message.data, and the client id def service(session, channel, message, id) // The "from" Session, the channel(String), the Message, and the client id

+If you were to explicitly define the parameter type for message you will get the actual Message object and not just the data field on the Message:

+	def service(session, Message message) // The "from" Session and Message

+If you return false from the method, the message will not be broadcast.
+If you return nothing or true, the message will be broadcast.
+If you return an object or message, that message will be delivered to the client that initialized the service call.

 ### Configuration
 ***